cssallg001/CS463-Course-Project/instructions.md

 # Instructions:

-## 1. Open a unix terminal on your machine and run the command
+## 1. Open a Linux/Unix terminal on your machine and run the command
 `git clone https://github.com/cssallg001/CS463-Course-Project.git`
 - This will cause the repository to be cloned to the current directory of your local machine.

 ## 2. Use the 'cd' command to change your directory to inside of the cloned repository
 `cd CS463-Course-Project/`

-## 3. Verify that 'make' is installed and properly up to date within your Unix distro.
+## 3. Verify that 'make' is installed and properly up to date within your Linux/Unix distro.
 - If 'make' is not yet installed your Unix distro, you can simply run this command
 `sudo apt update; sudo apt upgrade -y; sudo apt install make`